Everything You Need To Know About Propranolol and Alcohol

 If using Propranolol to treat performance anxiety, the risk of experiencing side effects is low.
 This is due to the medication only being used intermittently and at lower doses when compared with treating other conditions.

 Preventing performance anxiety isn’t always possible.
-However, practicing the non-medicinal cognitive behaviour techniques is often the most effective form of prevention.
+However, practising non-medicinal cognitive behaviour techniques is often the most effective form of prevention.

 Cognitive